Kenosha County Warranty Deed Form

 Are these forms guaranteed to be recordable in Kenosha County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Kenosha County that you need to transfer you would only need to order our forms once for all of your properties in Kenosha County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Kenosha County you only need to order once.

 In Wisconsin, title to real property can be transferred from one party to another using a warranty deed.
 When recorded, a warranty deed conveys an interest in real property to the named grantee with full warranties of title.